Skip to main content

 • checking that your saved provider configuration works

 It is not a general CLI framework.
-Today it is a small interactive shell around loop.RunLoop.
+Today it is a small interactive shell plus a simple one-shot exec path around loop.RunLoop.

 Starting a session